 The process is very simple, even though you’ll probably need some time to improve your skills and get the perfect result.

-Also, I like to clean the whole windshield from a passenger’s seat, not the driver’s.
+Also, I like to clean the whole windshield from the passenger’s seat, not the driver’s.
 That way, the steering wheel won’t bother you when cleaning.

 Be sure not to touch the windshield with your hands because there are oils that will make the windshield dirty again.